-British baritone Andrew Ashwin has enjoyed success in a number of countries, including Germany, Switzerland, Belgium, Holland and Spain, as well as in the UK.
+British baritone Andrew Ashwin has enjoyed success in numerous countries, including Germany, Switzerland, Belgium, Holland and Spain, as well as in the UK.

 He has worked with many of the world’s finest conductors, including Bernard Haitink, Christoph von Dohnányi, Carlo Rizzi, Peter Schreier, Maurizio Barbacini, Marc Minkowski, Yves Abel and Sir David Willcocks.

-A CD of Handel’s Chandos Anthems, on the Naxos label, features Andrew singing solos and duets alongside James Bowman, and a DVD of Ariadne auf Naxos from Zurich with Christoph von Dohnányi was released in 2007.
-He also features as a soloist on Classic FM’s Carols from Buckingham Palace CD.
-A DVD of Cavalli's Il Giasone has been released on the Dynamic label.
+A CD of Handel’s Chandos Anthems, on the Naxos label, features Andrew Ashwin singing solos and duets alongside James Bowman, and a DVD of Ariadne auf Naxos from Zurich with Christoph von Dohnányi was released in 2007.
+He also appears as a soloist on Classic FM’s Carols from Buckingham Palace CD and on a CD recording of Victor Herbert’s operetta Eileen.
+A DVD of Cavalli’s Il Giasone has been released on the Dynamic label.